Structure Definition

 Dragon1 Definition for Structure:

 A structure is an arrangement of the relations between the entities or parts of a complex system.
-At the logical level, the entities of a system are called elements and at the physical level, they are called components.
-Bridges, churches, buildings, enterprises, and information systems can be seen as structures each having architectures.
+At the logical level, the entities of a system are called elements, and at the physical level, they are called components.
+Bridges, churches, buildings, enterprises, and information systems can be seen as structures, each having its architecture.

 Let us define Structure

-However for the context of enterprise architecture, we will work with the notion that every system in an organization has a structure.
-We also work with the notion that architecture is a set of concepts with their principles applied to a structure.
-Therefore we can say that every system has an architecture.
+However, for the context of enterprise architecture, we will work with the notion that every system in an organization has a structure.
+We also work with the notion that architecture is a set of concepts with their principles applied to structures.
+Therefore, we say that every system has an architecture.

-Often 'structure' and 'an architecture' are mixed up.
+The terms 'structure' and 'architecture' are often mixed up.
 Some people even define architecture as the structure of a system.

 Below are two diagrams.
 The first example is a diagram of a structure.
-The other diagram is an example of an architecture.
-The reason that the first diagram is not an architecture diagram, is because it does not show the concepts or principles that are applied.
+The second is a diagram of an architecture.
+The first, a structure diagram, is not an architecture diagram because it does not show the concepts and principles.
 One can only see or know this implicitly.

 Example of a Structure Diagram

 The visualization below shows an information system at a logical level (the elements of the system).
 The processes, applications, and servers of the information system are shown.
-You do not see here the concepts or conceptual relationships between the elements.
+You do not see the concepts or relationships between the elements here.

 Example of an Architecture Diagram